 It’s a straightforward process, but one that’s essential to ensuring that your home heating system is ready for the coming heating season.

 Home comfort isn’t just about your furnace working properly.
-It’s about knowing your furnace will work properly, during some of the most challenging conditions.
-Annual Reliance™ furnace inspection and maintenance will help make sure your system is working at its optimal performance and give you and your family peace of mind – all winter long.
+It’s about knowing your furnace will work properly during some of the most challenging conditions.
+An annual Reliance™ furnace inspection and maintenance will help make sure your system is working at its optimal performance and give you and your family peace of mind – all winter long.

 Finally, when’s the best time for a furnace inspection?
-The experts tell us the end of summer or in the early fall – just before the cold weather hits and big problems are more likely to happen.
+The end of summer or early fall – before the cold weather hits and big problems are more likely to happen.

-To schedule a 21-Point Inspection, contact us today.
+To schedule a 12 or 21-Point Inspection, contact us today.
 We look forward to helping you get the most out of your home’s furnace and serving your home comfort needs.